 The most common metal used to make bits for horses today is stainless steel.

-However, some horses find the metal stainless steel bits cold and tasteless and do not salivate when being ridden in them.
+Some horses find the metal stainless steel bits cold and tasteless and do not salivate when being ridden in them.

 In contrast using a sweet iron bit is said to encourage salivation in the horse's mouth - this can help to keep a horse or pony's mouth soft and encourage it to take the bit.